luukbuit/luukbuit.github.io/testautomationwithjava/readme.md

 - The only programming language used is Java (with a bit of SQL).
 - The scope is limited to web applications with a REST API and a relational database (for now).
 - Tools and libraries work well together.
-- Test code is clear and maintainable.
+- Test code is clear, consistent and maintainable.
 - Beautiful test reports are important.
 - Domain experts do not write tests.